 Form follows function, and that’s certainly true with some grinders.
 Some grinders, like the ZAM, are built with patent-pending improvements not seen in any other grinder on the market.
 If these grinders have features that you’re looking for, a more expensive grinder might be the best choice.

 So to answer the question, are expensive grinders worth it?
 An expensive grinder is “worth it”, if you plan to regularly consume cannabis, and find the act of grinding cannabis difficult and annoying.
 A high quality, expensive grinder will solve that problem.
-Check out this list of high quality grinders.
+Check out this list of weed grinder brands.